Our Team

 Rachel Peguero

-Rachel Peguero is a Program Manager at the Teacher Collaborative.
+Rachel Peguero is a Senior Program Manager at the Teacher Collaborative.
 Rachel is a former Special Education teacher, with experience working in charter schools in Boston.
 In addition to her work as a teacher, Rachel has experience as both an instructional coach and training facilitator, focusing primarily on Social-Emotional Learning, Student Support in the Classroom, and Differentiated Instruction for Diverse Learners.
 She holds a Bachelor's Degree from Tufts University in Sociology, as well as a Master's Degree in Special Education from Boston University.
 Rachel lives in Jamaica Plain with her fiancé and her dog, Rue.

 Carrie Boland